experimenti/deepspeech.pytorch/README.md

 # deepspeech.pytorch

-Implementation of DeepSpeech2 using [Baidu Warp-CTC](https://github.com/baidu-research/warp-ctc).
+Implementation of DeepSpeech2 using Pytorch 1.0 CTC.
 Creates a network based on the [DeepSpeech2](http://arxiv.org/pdf/1512.02595v1.pdf) architecture, trained with the CTC activation function.

 Forked from SeanNaren/deepspeech.pytorch